Frequently askedQuestions

 You’ll find banks or exchange offices at all airports and in the larger cities.
 In hotels, restaurants and shops you can pay with US dollars or Tanzanian shillings.

 The easiest way is to convert with US dollars.
 You can pay with US dollars anywhere in Tanzania.
-For smaller expenses in villages it is handy to have some Tanzanian shillings with you.
-It’s therefore useful to exchange a number of US dollars for local Tanzanian shillings upon arrival.
-You can also exchange Euros for local Tanzanian shillings at exchange offices.
-Traveler checks can be exchanged at a bank or exchange office.
-Note that you cannot exchange Tanzanian shillings for euros at Schiphol Airport.
+For the expenses in villages, it is handy to have some Tanzanian shillings with you.
+It is therefore useful to withdraw local Tanzanian shillings upon arrival.
+You can also exchange Euros and US dollars for Tanzanian shillings at exchange offices.
+Banks, ATMs and exchange offices can be found at all airports and in the larger cities.
+Please note that you cannot exchange Tanzanian shillings for euros at Schiphol Airport.

 The bigger lodges, hotels and shops accept credit cards (Mastercard, Visa, American Express or Eurocard).
 For this, usually around 5 percent commission is charged.

 Do you want to withdraw cash?
-There are ATM’s in Arusha, Karatu, Dar es Salaam and in Zanzibar (Stone Town), among others.
+There are ATM’s in Arusha, Karatu, Dar es Salaam and in Zanzibar, among others.

 However, it happens that the ATMs do not work.
 So make sure you take enough cash with you when you travel.
 Make sure your bank card has been converted to “outside of Europe”.